nine7nine/cgex/README.md

 # CGex (CGroups Exhibitor)

+CGex is asmall C library, daemon and CLI tool for use with Linux Control Groups (CGroups).
+Yes, there are some other tools in Systemd, libcgroup, etc. that are fantastic (and I use them), but my motivation for this project is a bit different.

+1. I wanted a set of cgroup management tools with less complexity than some of the alternatives.
+2. I wanted to build a small library to assist in building a daemon, CLI and GTK app for cgroups management.
-CGex is a set of tools for managing and exploring CGroups.
-This repo is also an experiment in using ChatGPT to develop these tools.
+3. This is an experiment in using Generative AI to develop C code that is more complex than just 100s of LOC in a single .c file.

-Currently, CGex consists of 3 parts:
+Currently, CGex consists of a few parts:

 ### LibCGex C Library
 - libcgex.h
 - libcgex.c
-### cgex CLI interface
-- cgex.c
 ### cgexd CLI and Daemon
 - cgexd.c (daemon)
 - cgexd-cli (cli for daemon)